Wilfred Osuji

-Wilfred Chinoye Osuji (born 5 August 1990) is a Nigerian professional footballer who plays midfielder for Italian Serie D club Cittadella Vis Modena.
+Wilfred Chinoye Osuji (born 5 August 1990) is a Nigerian professional footballer who plays midfielder for Italian Serie D club Sanremese.

 Club career

 A product of Milan's youth system, Osuji was loaned out to Varese for the 2009–10 season.
 He made his official debut for the club on 23 August, in a match against Perugia.
 On 22 November, he also scored his first goal, in a home game against Foligno.
 On 7 July 2010, Varese announced to have signed the Nigerian on a co-ownership deal, for €10,000.

 In the summer of 2011, Padova bought Varese's half for €310,000.